Other Nursing & Nursing Assistants

 Amount of Education Required for Careers Related to Other Nursing & Nursing Assistants

 Some careers associated with other practical nursing, vocational nursing and nursing assistants require an advanced degree while some may not even require a bachelor’s.
-In general, the more advanced your degree the more career options will open up to you.
-However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.
+Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 |Education Level||Percentage of Workers|